masasin/masasin.github.io/docs/cv/work/adimian.md

 guiding their integration into our dynamic working environment.
 I introduced new techniques and methodologies, and participated in [CodeBar](https://codebar.io/workshops/2547) as a teacher.

-I was highly praised for my patience and understanding when reviewing, explaining, or teaching, as well as the speed and quality of my own code.
+I was highly praised for my patience and understanding when reviewing, explaining, or mentoring, as well as the speed and quality of my own code.